jeffblando/School_District_Analysis/README.md

 ![reading score grade original](Resources/reading_score_by_grade_orig.png)

-  - Scores by school spending
+  - There were no changes to the scores when looking at the databy school spending:
+    - Altered data

 ![score by spending new](Resources/scores_by_spending_new.png)

+    - Original data

 ![score by spending original](Resources/scores_by_spending_orig.png)

   - There were no changes to the scores when looking at the data by school size: